 Head of State: Federal President Alexander Van der Bellen (he is mainly a figurehead, but he can appoint and dismiss governments.)

 Head of Government: Federal Chancellor Karl Nehammer (Chancellor is the equivalent of Prime Minister)

 Political Position: Center-Right Populist

-In conclusion, in Austria, the Government plays a significant role over the media outlets as it provides direct subsidies to the press which has created public criticism due to unbalanced distribution of state funds.
-Another issue is the media monopoly of public broadcasting service ORF and its governance, which is primarily appointed by the government.
-Furthermore, the concentrated ownership of the media also creates a lack of plurality which has the potential to undermine democracy.
+In conclusion, in Austria, the Government plays a significant role in the media outlets.
+It provides direct subsidies to the press, which has created public criticism due to the unbalanced distribution of state funds.
+Another issue is the media monopoly of public broadcasting service ORF and its governance, which the government primarily appoints.
+Furthermore, the concentrated ownership of the media also creates a lack of plurality, which can undermine democracy.

 |Top 5 Austria Media Sources by Web Rank|

 Last Updated on May 12, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.